 The doctor pressed his lips together into what she supposed was a reassuring expression.
 “That’s not a bad way to think about it.”

-Sylvie took the paperwork he handed her and agreed to meet her neurologist the next morning at the appointment they’d taken the liberty to schedule for her.
+Sylvie took the paperwork he handed her and agreed to meet her neurologist at the appointment they’d taken the liberty to schedule for her the next morning.
 She lied when she assured the doctor she would call a friend so she didn’t spend the night alone.
 Her muscles tightened in her neck and shoulders.
 She’d had enough of clinics lately.

 As she walked down the hallway to check out, she kept her hand in her pocket, running her fingertips over the words inside like they were written in braille.
 Nurses gossiped and laughed, even as they rushed past her with clipboards, IV bags, and little cups of medications in hand.

 Outside the emergency room windows, thunder boomed, a signal from the ancients or perhaps just a superb sound-off of static electricity.
-She signed out and pulled out her phone, debating whether she should trek in the downpour the three blocks from the hospital to her apartment or wait it out.
-The walking out of this place and through her old Richmond neighborhood would feel good, she knew.
+She signed out and pulled out her phone, debating whether she should trek the three blocks from the hospital to her apartment in the downpour or wait it out.
+Walking out of this place and through her old Richmond neighborhood would feel good, she knew.
 The rain would wash away the day so she could start over.
 Maybe it could wash away the whole month of September.
 Maybe it would ruin the ink on the notecard and she could pretend it had never been delivered to her door.

 She closed her eyes and pressed her purple nails into the palms of her hands.